uzair777-dev/Virtual-gamepads-plus/README.md

 **Please note that what the other developer did with other things and stuff, are preserved as it is, as it doesnt conflict with new stuff.
 I thought It should be there as so that the Mantra of "If it works, dont f\*\*king touch it"**

+> [!NOTE]
+> Please make an issue for any feature requests or any bug, I will only be working on that going forward, as i have other project that needs to be worked on.
+Thank you for your understanding

 View [TODO](#todo) for Upcoming stuffs, or stuff I gave up on

 ## Install and run: